 On your financial aid offer, you will see a section called "Estimated Costs for the 2023-2024 Academic Year."
 This is known as your cost of attendance and is an estimate of the overall price of attending DU for one year.
-These figures are based on the average enrollment of students in your academic program; your actual costs will likely be different than what's listed on your aid offer and will depend on the number of classes you take each quarter.
+These figures are based on the average enrollment of students in your academic program; your actual costs will likely be different than what's listed on your aid offer.